GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You take a written note, a scroll, a coin, or tablet and put it in the mouth of a corpse while imagining a creature you are familiar with or can describe.
 1d12 rounds after completing the spell, the corpse animates into a Walking corpse.
 It knows the direction of the subject of your message and will seek them out.
 Upon finding them, it will reveal its message and then return from wence it came.
 It is not an overtly hostile creature unless it is attacked or something attempts to retrieve the message other than the intended recipient.
 If it is destroyed, the spell ends.

-The corpse must be from within a number of hours equal to the spell's tier unless the spellcheck is a ceitical success.
+The corpse must be from within a number of hours equal to the spell's tier unless the spellcheck is a critical success.

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may double the duration of the spell.